performant-software/core-data-places/README.md

 Copy the `/public/config.json` file into your content repository to `/content/settings/config.json` and adjust the configuration as desired.

 ###### Users
 Copy the `/data/users.json` file into your content repository to `/content/users/index.json`.
 This will seed TinaCMS with the initial set of user accounts, which can be used to setup accounts for other users, then removed.
+Skip this step if you are using an SSO provider or institutional IdP to manage users instead.

 **Note:** Do not commit any project specific changes to `/public/config.json` in this repository.